-We observe that responses to a spread shock, reported in previous section, seem very close to the ones obtained after a shock on the expectation part of the spread.
+We observe that responses to a spread shock, reported in previous section, seem very close to the ones obtained after a shock on the expectation part of any of the three spreads (10-year, 5-year and 1-year).
 This indicates that in our sample, rises and falls in the spread has been mainly generated by shocks on its expectation part.